 Bone spurs are small projections of bone that grow on the skeletal body.
 Also known as osteophytes, bone spurs often arise from osteoarthritis and may also develop as a result of general aging.
 Bone spurs are a common development in the human body and are not always problematic.
 When bone spurs form on the spine, they can press against spinal nerves, leading to pain and numbness in various parts of the body.

-Bone spurs (or osteophytes) themselves aren't painful, but when they rub against nerves or narrow the spaces between the vertebra where nerves pass, they cause severe pain.
+Bone spurs (osteophytes) themselves are not painful.
+However, when they rub against nearby nerves or narrow the spaces between the vertebra through which nerves pass, they cause severe back pain.